SiyanH/whiteboard-client-student/README.md

 # Whiteboard Client - Student

 This is a Angular client for the Whiteboard web app.
 It is built for student to see their courses and take quizzes.
+The client for faculty is in another repository: [whiteboard-client-faculty](https://github.com/SiyanH/whiteboard-client-faculty).

 Whiteboard is a simple learning management platform where faculty can create courses and learning materials for students with various types of widgets, and students can take, submit and get scores for quizzes.